istio/istio.io/content/en/docs/setup/install/multiple-controlplanes/index.md

     EOF
     {{< /text >}}

-1. Deploy a policy for workloads in the `usergroup-1` namespace to only accept mutual TLS traffic.
+1. Deploy a policy for workloads in the `usergroup-1` namespace to only accept mutual TLS traffic:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF